CMakePP/CMakePPLang/docs/source/getting_started/basic_cmakepp_examples/classes.rst

 CMakePP supports inheritance which enables us to write **subclasses** that inherit from a base class.
 Subclasses inherit all attributes and functions from their base class.
-However, subclasses can override the definitions in their base classes.
+However, subclasses can override the definitions of functions in their base classes.
+They can also override the default values of attributes that are set in the base class.

 We can demonstrate this by creating a new ``Car`` class that is derived from our ``Automobile`` class.
 Our ``Car`` class will contain a new attribute